 Once all wishes and requirements are set and done you can switch the status to Creation.

 In this status, the Wishes section is no longer available since the pre-design content gathering should be done at this moment.
 If your customers have additional content that they would like to add to the website they can simply upload them via the File Manager which is available in all statuses.

 This step is useful when you are working in a team.
 Like they say: Four eyes see more than two.

 Use the integrated Website Check which scans the website automatically for common mistakes like broken links and let another member of the team check the finished website thoroughly and give you feedback.
 Maybe something is missing, perhaps there are ways to improve certain sections?
 Gain a valuable second opinion this way!
 Feedback can be noted inside the CMS directly via To-do-functionality.

 Now it's time for your client to marvel over your work.
 If your customer has change requests, he can do the same as a team member in the Audit status and add on-page to-dos via the Feedback Tool.

 This status indicates on a quick glance that this project is on pause until the client gives his feedback.
 A perfect opportunity to work on another Sitejet project in the meantime!

-If everybody is happy with the result the website is finally ready to go live.
-Your client can still give feedback at this stage and also upload new files.
+Is everyone happy with the result?
+Then the website is ready to go live.
+Your customer still has the possibility to give feedback in this status and also upload new files.
 This status is the last status concerning website creation and marks the end of the process.
-After the website has gone live the status can be switched to Done.
+When the website is published the status can be switched to Done.

 Become a part of our Community!

-Exchange ideas with other web designers about current developments, tips and tricks and show your favorite sites.
+Exchange ideas with other web designers about current developments, tips, and tricks and show your favorite sites.
 Get advice and talk to us about possible features you would like to see on Sitejet.
-Here you can go directly to our community.
-If you need help with your Slack account, please e-mail us to email@example.com .
+You can join the Sitejetters community here.